The Harper agenda and the need for a new direction for the economy

 Since Harper came to power and especially since the 2008 federal elections, the program has been enveloped in controversy, revisions and peculiar delays.
 The strategy was finally announced in June 3, 2010 but was again amended in October 2010, in the sphere of the design of the joint support warships, seemingly to accelerate their construction.

 In February, 2011, Mackay’s spokesman, Jay Paxton, playing down reports that Canada was secretly negotiating with Britain and BAE Systems Inc. (with whom Irving is linked) to become part of a so-called Global Combat Ship program – reportedly involving the navies of Australia, New Zealand, Malaysia, Turkey and Brazil – stated, “Every new ship that Canada builds for the Canadian navy will be built in Canada.”
+“Built” is deliberately misleading; it simply means assembled or packaged, as we shall discuss below.

 The joint support warships contract involves a more than $3 billion program for the transfer of public funds to private shipbuilding and armaments monopolies.
 It was originally initiated by the Chrétien Liberals and adopted by Paul Martin in April 2004 as part of the “modernization” and “transformation” of the Canadian Forces which then U.S. Defence Secretary Donald Rumsfeld and the Pentagon demanded from the NATO “allies.”